CM4all/pond/doc/index.rst

 there is no more room for another item.

-The listener setting :envvar:`zeroconf_service` registers the listener as Zeroconf service in the local Avahi daemon.
+The listener setting :envvar:`zeroconf_service` registers the listener as Zeroconf service in the local Avahi daemon (requires installing the :file:`avahi-daemon` package on all servers and clients).
 This can be used by the client to discover Pond servers.

 The last two :samp:`listener` blocks configure local sockets, the first one with an abstract address, and the second one with a socket